jump-dev/JuMP.jl/README.md

 `setUpper(v,upper)`,`getUpper(v)`

+ * Update variable options.

 `getValue(v)`

- * Update variable options, and retrieve the value of the variable after solution.
+ * Retrieve the optimal value of a variable after a solution.
+May also be called with variable collections, in which cases it returns a collection of solution values.

 `setObjective(model, affexpr)`
  * Sets the objective to `affexpr`, where `affexpr` is any valid combination of